 What to Expect in Your First 3 Months of Budgeting

-The Hint: Try a free trial of EveryDollar Plus to make tracking your transaction effortless.
+Helpful Hint: Try a free trial of EveryDollar Plus to make tracking your transactions effortless.
 We’ll connect to your bank account and upload all your purchases and payments.
-That way, you don’t have to rely on receipts or your memory!
+That way you don’t have to rely on receipts or your memory!

-The Focus: Look at the categories you over- or underspent on last month.
-Do you need to up your planned amount on groceries or find ways to lower your caramel latte money?
-Make a few tweaks and see how they hold up to reality.
+Focus on This: Determine where you overspent or underspent in the previous month and decide how you might fix these budget categories moving forward.
+Do you need to up your planned amount on groceries or find ways to lower your caramel latte intake?
+Make some tweaks (always ending up at zero) and see how your changes hold up to reality.

-The Hint: Maybe your Miscellaneous category lumped everything from a dentist copay to teeth whitening strips together.
+Helpful Hint: Maybe your Miscellaneous category lumped everything from a doctor copay to teeth whitening strips together.
 If you find that your “catchall” category includes too much, create breakout categories labeled Copays or Toiletries.
 There’s no limit to your line items.

-The Goal: You’ve tracked and tweaked your budget.
+Your Goal: Move over amateurs, you’re about to go professional.
+For the past 60 days, you’ve tracked and tweaked your budget.
 Now it’s time to evaluate how you’re spending your money.
 In other words, it’s time to start shaping your budget around your goals.

-The Hint: Look for places you can save even more money—like renegotiating your insurance premiums or shopping mostly generics.
-Once you start looking, you’ll probably find more ways to save than you expected!
+Helpful Hint: Look for areas where you can save even more money—like renegotiating your insurance premiums or shopping for generics over name brand.
+Once you start looking, you’re bound to find many more ways to save!

 At the end of 90 days, you should be able to create a new monthly budget in just 10 minutes.
 Think about it: just minutes a month—and a commitment to sticking with your plan—could totally change the trajectory of your life!

 Make life even easier with our free EveryDollar budgeting app, accessible from your computer, phone or tablet!